 To generate enough steam to build pressure.
 For best results, we suggest going with about 1 1/2 cup of water or 375 mL.

 Can you stack chicken in the instant pot?

-Yes, you can, but is not recommended.
-This will work with fresh meat, but for frozen ones, you should only put all pieces in one layer.
+Yes, you can, but it is not recommended.
+This will work with fresh meat, but for frozen ones, you should only put all the pieces in one layer.
 The frozen pieces need space and air to thaw out quickly when under pressure, therefore it is best to arrange the pieces in one layer.